Estimating the entanglement of random multipartite quantum states: Estimating the injective norm of deterministic multipartite pure states

 When benchmarking ALS and NGD on deterministic states, such as generalized Dicke states and antisymmetric basis states, we observe that both algorithms always perform equally well.
 This is in accordance with our observations in Section \ref{sec:benchmark-real}, namely that ALS and NGD have similar performances on normalized inputs.
-Now, let us emphasize that what we are interested in here is estimating the injective norm of specific tensors with fixed (in fact usually quite small) local dimension \(d\).
-So there is no issue of having to deal with values that would go to \(0\) as \(d\) grows, as opposed to the case of random tensors, where we were trying to grasp the asymptotic values in the large dimension and/or order regime.
-In these kinds of situations, our tests suggest that one can indifferently use ALS and NGD.\\
+We emphasize that here, we are interested in estimating the injective norm of specific tensors with fixed (in fact usually quite small) local dimension \(d\).
+So there is no problem of having to deal with normalized injective norms that would go to \(0\) as \(d\) grows, as opposed to the case of random tensors, where we were trying to grasp the asymptotic values in the large dimension or order regime.
+Hece, in these kinds of situations, our tests suggest that one can indifferently use ALS or NGD.\\

-The algorithms that we develop, mainly NGD and its symmetrized version SGD, can be used to approximate the injective norm of any tensor (SGD for any symmetrized tensor), real or complex, regardless of its number of tensor factors and its local dimension (provided sufficient computational resources).
-We have published our code with all the features used in this work as a Python library on an open-source repository along with installation instructions \cite{code}.
+\paragraph{Open-source commitment} The algorithms that we develop, mainly NGD and its symmetrized version SGD, can be used to approximate the injective norm of any tensor (SGD for any symmetrized tensor), real or complex, regardless of its number of tensor factors and its local dimension (provided sufficient computational resources).
+We have published our code in Python with all the features used in this work as an open-source repository along with installation instructions \cite{code}.
 Further, we will continue maintaining the repository and integrating new features based on community feedback.